Employers' duty to make reasonable adjustments: some welcome clarity

 Key takeaways

-This judgement makes it very clear that the correct way to assess "substantial disadvantage" is to take a comparative approach by reference to non-disabled colleagues who are also subject to the PCP.
+This judgment makes it very clear that the correct way to assess "substantial disadvantage" is to take a comparative approach by reference to non-disabled colleagues who are also subject to the PCP.
 In addition, if there is a substantial disadvantage, an employer is entitled to consider whether a proposed adjustment will actually alleviate that disadvantage and may also take into account the effect on other employees when considering the reasonableness of that adjustment.
 The employer is not obligated (though there may well be times when it is reasonable to do so) to go even further and favour the disabled employee over everyone else.

 While this is not a ground-breaking decision, it is still a useful reminder of basic principles and the importance of the factual context.